 Some employers extend benefits to domestic partners, defined as two unrelated, unmarried adults who share the same household.
-In order to qualify for benefits, an employee may need to demonstrate that his or her eligible partner meets certain criteria set by the employer.
+In order to qualify for benefits, an employee may need to demonstrate that a partner meets certain criteria set by the employer.
 Employers may set their own criteria for what constitutes an eligible domestic partner.
-Benefits offered to domestic partners include health care plans and survivor benefits under defined benefit retirement plans.
+Benefits offered to domestic partners include healthcare plans and survivor benefits under defined benefit retirement plans.